They train 40 hours a week. Sometimes, they train more. And if their home and training facility aren’t in the same city, they commute.

 If your organization is interested in hiring an elite athlete, contact us here.

-And, if you’re an elite athlete who’s ready to start training for your next big challenge, contact the Athlete Career Program now.
+And, if you’re an elite athlete who’s ready to start training for your next big challenge, contact the Athlete Career & Education Program now.